-First, a quick history of net metering in CA
+- A history of net metering

 Implementing new net metering policies is no small feat; there are a lot of stakeholders involved, and the process involves many steps, including studies, proposals, testimonies, and hearings – all before the actual decision!
 After many years of deliberation, delays, and iterations, NEM 3.0 was finally finalized on December 15, 2022 – let’s explore how the changes will impact the California solar industry:

 Reduced net metering credits